|GPS:||-25.245, 133.945 Google Map · Climbing Area Map|

 South Australia (Adelaide) is home to Moonarie, a beautiful cliff of bullet sandstone, and Western Australia (Perth) has reportedly stellar sandstone sport climbing as well as dramatic sea cliffs, but these areas are generally not considered international, or even national, destinations.

 The climbing season is year-round, but December and January can be brutally hot.
 Plan on renting or buying a car for your stay, unless you are content to spend all of your time at Arapiles (certainly not a bad prospect).
 Beware of driving at dawn/dusk hours -- kangaroo strikes are more common than deer strikes in the States.
 The other lethal animals (just about all of them) are probably a bit over-hyped.
-During my 3+ months there I never once saw a deadly snake or spider.
+During my 7+ months there, spread out over two separate visits, I only saw a handful of venomous snakes, no venomous sharks, no venomous crocodiles, and no venomous spiders.
 A good rack for any of the climbing you might do nationwide would be a single set of cams through wide hands, extra TCU's/Aliens, a set of nuts and some cash to buy authentic RP's.
 All the gear you might need for camping, climbing, and traveling is readily available in the major cities and even the small towns near the major climbing destinations.
 Expect to pay a lot more, however, for imported equipment.
 Traveling alone?
 Arapiles is an easy place to meet partners.
 Some of the other areas can be a bit more challenging.

 abseil = rappel

 safe = off belay

 carrot bolt = machine screw requiring a bolt plate (removable hanger)

 BP = bolt plate